learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Navigation.md

 ## Navigation between Screens
 ### Step 1: Wrapping your app in NavigstionContainer
-In your entry file (`index.js` or `App.js`), wrap whole app in `NavigationContainer`.
+In your entry file (`index.js` or `App.js`), wrap the whole app in `NavigationContainer`.

-`NavigationContainer` serve as component responsible for manage all the navigators and navigation state.
+`NavigationContainer` serves as the parent component responsible for managing all navigation-related matters.
 It's crucial to wrap the entire navigator structure with this component.

 For example:
 ```